 I’ve been catching up on reading all my favorite food blogs for the past few days and everyone is just in a frenzy of baking for Christmas.
 Everywhere I look there are Christmas cookies!
 Now I know that lots of people really look forward to their Christmas cookies.
 But for our family Christmas has always been all about the candies.
 Homemade candies that we don’t usually make during the rest of the year.
-Like the classic peanut brittle I posted just the other day.
-Or the buttermilk pralines I’m going to post in a few days.
-Or, my daughter’s favorite date nut chews which I hope to find time to post as well.
+Like classic peanut brittle or buttermilk pralines and my daughter’s favorite date nut chews which I never have found time to photograph and post.
 I think she’d be more disappointed if I didn’t make those date nut chews than she would be if there wasn’t a single gift under the tree with her name on it.
 Yeah, the girl really likes her date nut chews.

 So today’s post is one more of our all-time favorites.
 Probably one of yours as well.
 Fudge!
 A really quick and easy recipe, too.
 I’ve had this recipe for years and years and it has never failed for me.
 Except once.
 And I still don’t know what I did wrong that time.
 But all of the other 2,437 times I’ve made it have been perfect.
 It always turns out nice and creamy, never grainy, and using chocolate chips in it gives a wonderfully familiar chocolate flavor that is especially appealing to children.
 No fancy ingredients required – in fact you probably have every one of them in your pantry right now.
 So, what are you waiting for?
 Get in the kitchen and make some of this fudge!